idol

 Example

-Idol has a user-friendly interface which should look natural to people working in optimization.
-For instance, here is how one solves a Knapsack Problem using the Gurobi solver.
+Idol has a user-friendly interface which looks natural to people working in optimization.
+For instance, here is how you solve a knapsack problem instance with Gurobi.

 using namespace idol;